edgedb/edgedb-ui/web/README.md

-# EdgeDB UI web app
+# Gel UI web app

-Note: If you are just looking to use EdgeDB UI, then you don't need to do any of these steps, just run the `edgedb ui` command from your project directory.
+Note: If you are just looking to use Gel UI, then you don't need to do any of these steps, just run the `gel ui` command from your project directory.

 ## Development